 - Steve Stonehouse, CPT, USATF-certified run coach and director of education for STRIDE

 "Walking is a weight-bearing exercise.
 Even if you're not holding weights or you've got ankle weights on, it's a weight-bearing exercise," says Stonehouse.
 "You're getting all of the cardio and respiratory benefits, but your muscles are getting benefits too because they're having to carry your weight around."
 Below, Stonehouse shares more benefits plus tips for how to how to up the challenge when you're ready.

 The Benefits of Walking a Mile a Day

 1. You help strengthen your muscles

 While walking isn't the same as strength training, you still get some strength-building benefits from engaging muscles throughout your body as you walk.
-You'll engage all of your lower body muscles, plus your core and arms should also do some of the work if you're form is on point.
+What muscles does walking work?
+You'll engage all of your lower body muscles, plus your core and arms should also do some of the work if your form is on point.

 Speaking of form, Stonehouse says to keep your upper body in check when you walk if you have a sedentary job or lifestyle, since often you carry that rounded or tight posture into your movement later.